 Mobile Phone and Data Connectivity

-BSNL is the only network that will work in Dhankar and that too not regularly.
-I have been in the village with BSNL, Jio, Vodafone and Airtel phones and got network only with the BSNL phone.
-However, the network kept coming and going and when it held long enough for me to make a call, the clarity of the voice was really bad.
+BSNL is the only network that will work in Dhankar and that too not regular.
+I have been in the village with BSNL, Jio, Vodafone, and Airtel phones and got network only with the BSNL phone.
+However, the network kept coming and going.
+When it held long enough for me to make a call, the clarity of the voice was really bad.
 However, I was able to send text messages out easily.

 There is no data reception in Dhankar.
 Just assume that there will be no internet here at all, not even at its slowest speed.
 For more information, please read Mobile Network & Data Connectivity in Spiti Valley

 The nearest petrol pump is in Kaza.
 There are no mechanics as well in Dhankar.

 Shopping in Dhankar Village